NorthShip/NorthShip/README.md

 • Skilled in writing SQL, Java and Python.

-• 5+ years of work experience with data warehouse architecture, data modeling and big data technologies.
+• 5+ years of work experience with data warehouse architecture.

 • Ability to build enterprise data warehouse from 0 to 1.